-During 2022, our board of directors held 28 meetings, including board committee meetings.
-No director attended fewer than 75% of the aggregate of all meetings held during 2022 by our board of directors and by board committees, with the exception of Laura Hines-Pierce.
-Each director then serving attended our 2022 annual meeting of stockholders.
-We anticipate that all of our directors will virtually attend our 2023 annual meeting of stockholders.
+During 2024, our board of directors held 29 meetings, including board committee meetings.
+No director attended fewer than 75% of the aggregate of all meetings held during 2024 by our board of directors and by board committees.
+All of the directors then serving attended our 2024 annual meeting of stockholders.
+We anticipate that all of our directors will virtually attend our 2025 annual meeting of stockholders.